-AI professionals are required by companies to fulfil their technological requirements.
+In the fields of which is better CSE or CSE with specialisation in AI, AI professionals are required by companies to fulfil their technological requirements.
 Thus, it is a field which is both attractive for job seekers and witnessing immense growth.
 Let’s look at various career prospects via the lens of examples of situations you can find yourself in!

 - Robotics Scientist

 A robotics scientist works in a research and development lab to design, develop, and test novel robotic systems and technologies.
 This entails researching and assessing the most recent robotics breakthroughs, inventing new algorithms and control systems, and building and testing prototypes.
 They collaborate with a team of engineers, programmers, and other scientists to develop robots capable of a variety of jobs such as production, exploration, and even healthcare.

 They create and improve robotic systems using simulations and models, and then test them in laboratory and field situations to assure their operation and performance.
 They also create novel ways for robot perception, planning, and control, allowing robots to interact with their surroundings and complete tasks in a safe and efficient manner.

 In a manufacturing corporation, a business intelligence developer is in charge of creating and developing the systems and tools that are used to collect and analyse data from various sources within the organisation.
 This contains sales, production, and financial information.
 They use this data to generate reports, dashboards, and visualisations that provide insights into the company’s performance and aid in the decision-making process.

 The developer collaborates with the management team and other departments to define key performance indicators and metrics that will be used to track the company’s development and identify areas for improvement.
 They also employ data mining and statistical analysis tools to uncover patterns and trends in data, which can assist the firm in making better decisions and becoming more efficient.